Download the App

 He glanced at the oak—restored, watching, alive.
 The glade had changed.
 He had too.
 Maybe.

 He still didn’t know who she really was.
 But the forest had brought her.
 And that, for now, was enough.
-He stood and followed her, deeper into the trees.
-The whispers moved with them.

 And something—quiet, steady—moved in him too.